jaitone/CV/README.md

 #### IZA-Ascensores(Lift company) (2010-2011)

 - My role as a technician was of the maintenance of lifts as well as finding problems and fixing them.
-- In this time I learned the meaning of hard work no matter the weather or any other cincurtances and to work thorougly to perfection.
+- In this time I learned the meaning of hard work no matter the weather or any other circumstances and to work thoroughly to perfection.

 ## <h2 align="center"><a name="hobbies">Hobbies</a></h2>